MikeKovarik/exifr/README.md

 **Chunked mode** - In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
 Node.js only relies on the `options.seekChunkSize`.

+Chunked mode keeps reading more chunks until all requested segments and blocks (defined in options) are found.
+But the file maight not have some of the segments or blocks,

 *Traces of EXIF can usually be found within the first few bytes of the file.
 If not there likely is no EXIF at all and it's not worth reading the file anymore.*

 **Whole file mode** - If you're not concerned about performance and time (mostly in Node.js) you can tell `exifr` to just read the whole file into memory at once.`